-The MBA Loans® ("MBA Loans") and MBA EXCEL, MBA EXCEL Preferred and MBA EXCEL Custom loans ("MBA EXCEL Loans") provide private supplemental funding for students enrolled in a graduate business program.
+The MBA Loans® ("MBA Loans") and MBA EXCEL MBA EXCEL Preferred and MBA EXCEL Custom loans ("MBA EXCEL Loans") provide private supplemental funding for students enrolled in a graduate business program.
 The MBA Loans and MBA EXCEL Loans programs are referred to collectively as the "MBA Loan Programs."
-Since 1996 for new, non-serial loans and, since 1999 for all loans, the Student Loan Marketing Association, prior to its liquidation, Sallie Mae, Inc., Sallie Mae Servicing L.P. have performed the application and origination functions for this loan program on behalf of the originating lenders.
+Since 1996 for new, non-serial loans and, since 1999 for all loans, the Student Loan Marketing Association, prior to its liquidation, SMI and, prior to its merger with SMI, Sallie Mae Servicing L.P. have performed the application and origination functions for this loan program on behalf of the originating lenders.